 The SAMA or Saudi Arabian Monetary Authority has just now announced that it plans on completely stopping the printing of any more SAR 1 notes.
 In accordance with the reports in local Saudi media, a new proposed SAR 2 coin will be introduced to the public very soon.

 This new move by the Saudi Arabian Monetary Authority has not been liked by the general public and several of them have come to the various social media platforms and websites to express their concerns as well as their disdain at the new move by the SAMA.

-If anybody buys anything for supposing SAR 2.50, you will now be receiving something equivalent to SAR 1.50 retail value.
-This means that the actual value of whatever candy or gum you receive might not be more than 0.5 SAR, however, the retail price that the store or shop keeper charges is more than that hence the shop keeper will be earning a profit over your change as well.
+If anybody buys anything for supposing SAR 2.50, you will have to pay SR 3.
+This means that the actual value of whatever candy or gum you receive might not be more than 0.5 SAR, however, the retail price that the store or shopkeeper charges is more than that hence the shopkeeper will be earning a profit over your change as well.

 What also happens is that sometimes the older and closer to expiry candies and chewing gum is kept next to the counter so that the shopkeeper can get rid of them and still earns a profit on them.

 The lack of electronic purchasing ability in some regions can also mean that transactions get delayed, and cause chaos at the end of the year or during the billing period.
 People are asking if this move is done for the convenience of the people then why are there so many obstacles to it.

 Source: Arab News